MontrealCat/montrealcat.github.io/_pages/about.md

 Join us
 ------
-Prof. Liu is currently seeking highly motivated **Postdoc**, **Ph.D. students**, and **master students** for 2026 as well as **short-term research assistant** starting for 2025.
+Prof. Liu is currently seeking highly motivated **Postdoctal Fellows**, **Ph.D.
+Students**, and **Master Students** as well as **Short-term Research Assistant** starting for 2025 and 2026.
 Interested candidates are strongly encouraged to contact me via email, along with their resume and transcripts.